metalman3797/Cura-Dremel-Printer-Plugin/README.md

 1. Download the plugin files by peforming one of the two actions:

     EITHER
+    1. Navigate to the ["Releases"](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/latest) page to download the latest released version in zip format and extract the zip file to your computer

+    OR

-    1. clone the repository onto your machine using the following command
+    2.  clone the repository onto your machine using the following command
     ```
     git clone https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin.git
     ```

-    OR

-    2. Navigate to the ["Releases"](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/latest) page to download the latest released version in zip format and extract the zip file to your computer

 2. Navigate to the folder where you downloaded or extracted the plugin

-3. Install the Dremel Printer Plugin
+3. Install the Dremel Printer Plugin by following the steps below

     1. Open Cura and navigate to the Plugins menu and select "Installed Plugins"
     ![Installed Plugins](/docs/installed_plugins.png)